Juancruzlado/Juancruzlado/README.md

 ### Current Personal Attributes

 My strongest attribute in programming is the backend in symfony projects, specifically when desigining testable services which interact with the model of the application to produce relevant data to be showcased in the CRUD part of the app.
 I'm a project leader right now, undergoing my first ever lead effort in building a new webapp as well as maintaining an old and complex system with state machine like functionalities.
 I learned a lot about Docker, Databases, Networking, HTTP, Web Servers, API, Error handling and debugging, fixing production when it's down.
-Processing with async queries to maintain DBs and syncing it with Logic Filters on the State Machine which affects all private Services from the WebApp, etc. Linux is my preferred OS for Developing and Pentesting, due to how easy to use it is.
+Processing with async queries to maintain DBs and syncing it with Logic Filters on the State Machine which affects all private Services from the WebApp, etc.
+Also i'm part of an SSR team that manages Api Gateway, Authuentication and Architechture of our microservices.
+Linux is my preferred OS for Developing and Pentesting, due to how easy to use it is.
 I love Learning new stuff all the time and keeping up to date on the industry of information technology as a whole!
 My future interests would be definately related to low level stuff || Microservices && SRE activites || More Advanced Pen-Testing activities.
-I'd also love to contribute to Open Source projects, find CVEs and contribute to making the internet a better place for everyone.
+I'd also love to contribute to Open Source projects, find CVEs and contribute to making the internet a better place for everyone one day, when my skills back it up.
-Thanks for reading <3
+Thanks for reading
+I'm currently learning Golang as my second language.
+So PHP and Golang it is.

 -----------------------------------------------------------------